SlapOS/slapos/software/html5as/README.md

 ## How it works ##

-Each time you (re)start your instance, html5as will remove previous website then download tarball and extract it in docroot directory.
+Each time you (re)start your instance or update parameters, html5as will remove previous website then download tarball and extract it in docroot directory.